libmapper/webmapper/README.md

 Status: development

 This view displays only devices and network links between them.
 It can be used to gain an overview of the mapping network, and is also used for staging saved mapping configurations onto the currently-active devices.
-When the `open file` dialog is used, Webmapper will automatically switch to this view and overlay add a graphical representation of the file and its associated devices, enabling the user to choose how to assign each device referenced in the file to a running device.
+When the `open file` dialog is used, Webmapper will automatically switch to this view and add a graphical representation of the file and its associated devices, enabling the user to choose how to assign each device referenced in the file to a running device.

 <img style="padding:0px;box-shadow:0 4px 8px 0" src="./images/screenshots/dark/chord.png">